What is HTEC?

 Where can I fill up with hydrogen in BC?

-As of May 2021, four stations are open in HTEC’s BC network.
-HTEC opened the stations in Vancouver and Burnaby in partnership with Shell, and the stations in North Vancouver and Victoria are in partnership with 7-Eleven Canada.
+As of June 2023, five stations are open in HTEC’s BC network.
+HTEC opened the stations in Vancouver and Burnaby in partnership with Shell, and the stations in North Vancouver, Victoria and Kelowna are in partnership with 7-Eleven Canada.

 Doesn't making hydrogen cause pollution and use a lot of energy?